itspriddle/josh.fail/_posts/2022-02-23-somehow-i-manage-work-life-balance.md

   Unless they are oncall, there is no reason for you to bug people off the clock.
 - Encourage your reports to keep Slack and work email off of their phones.
+  Your projects will go on without them for a week or two.
-- If someone is on PTO, the only reason you should bug them is if your team or the company will suffer irreparable harm otherwise.
-An emergency is one where your team/company will suffer irreparable harm if that person isn't brought in.
+- If someone is on PTO, the only reason you should bug them is it is an emergency.
+An emergency worth bugging someone on PTO is one where your team/company will suffer irreparable harm if that person isn't brought in.
 A lack of preparation on your part is not an emergency on theirs.
 - Encourage your reports to find replacements for their oncall rotations that fall during their PTO.
 They shouldn't be on the pager on vacation.
 They can be trusted to find coverage themselves.